Can you combine pensions?

 2. Wider investment choice

-Some pensions have limited investment options and, if you are an active investor that could benefit from a broad choice, a SIPP (Self Invested Personal Pension) may give access to a wider range of investments.
+Some pensions have limited investment options and, if you are an active investor that could benefit from a broad choice, a SIPP (Self Invested Personal Pension) may give access to a wider range and help boost investment returns.
 Find out more about how a SIPP works here.

 3. Lower charges